wickworks/witchdice/README.md

 #### WITCH+CRAFT MECHANICS ####
 - prereqs for techniques
 - push to roll history
-- delete all of a character's projects when they are deleted
-- can manually adjust final roll
-- prevent double-technique-selection

 - export project cards to clipboard or to pdf
 - add new icon credits